Tendon and ligament injuries are common in sporting dogs.

 TCVM herbals usually require 8-12 weeks to take full effect.

-The reason being because herbs work gently with little to no side effects.
+The reason being that herbs work gently with little to no side effects.

 Tendon/Ligament contains the following herbs: